ralna/GALAHAD/doc/Julia/rst-dir/struct_sls_inform_type.rst

 	Int32 mc61_info[10]

-the integer and real output arrays from mc61
+the real output array from mc61 from HSL

 .. index:: pair: variable; mc61_rinfo
 .. _doxid-structsls__inform__type_1a6966776cf11a3b9c447f7a1c9621152f: